qwon135/CYP-MAP/README.md

 - Execution speed is similar between CPU and GPU.
 - On an NVIDIA RTX 4090 (24GB), processing 1000 molecules takes approximately 28 seconds.
 - On CPU, the same task takes approximately 32 seconds.
-- This mode is useful for quick testing or demonstration of model outputs without training the model or preparing a full dataset.PU)
+- This mode is useful for quick testing or demonstration of model outputs without training the model or preparing a full dataset.

 ## Command Line Usage